silverboxdev/shottsyarts.com/wp-content/plugins/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 1.1.3 =
+* Bumping WordPress compatibility version only.
+No other changes involved.

+= 1.1.2 =
+* Change export value to plural label for taxonomies.
+* Properly select a post type or taxonomy after deleting an existing value.
+* Updated screenshots
+* Added target="_blank" attribute to one of the inline help links for Menu position.
+Thanks @JulieKuehl
+* Fixed potential XSS issue.

+= 1.1.1 =
+* Re-add post type and taxonomy select buttons and only display for non-js users.

+= 1.1.0 =
+* Simplified UI with regards to clicking amount.
+* Auto selecting of first available post type or taxonomy in Edit tab.
+* Switch to post type or taxonomy upon selection within Edit tab.
+* Return of a list of CPTUI-registered post types and taxonomies.
+* Post type slug update capability.
+* Added function reference 3rd party link to support area.
+* New hooks in edit screen for custom content display on screen.
+* String updates.
+* UI field option for custom "Supports" parameters from other plugins.
+Example: Yet Another Related Posts Plugin.
+* Updated help/support section with another reference tool.
+* Trim extra spaces potentially left behind in text inputs.
+* Rearranged menu listing slightly to remove duplicate naming.
+* GitHub repo has GitHub Updater (https://github.com/afragen/github-updater) compatible copy of CPTUI version that is available on WordPress.org

+= 1.0.8 =
+* Register taxonomies at a higher priority than post types.

+= 1.0.7 =
+* Preventive measures for potential XSS security issues with add_query_arg()

+= 1.0.6 =
+* Change priority of post type registration function that was causing rewrite issues for many.
+* Fix issues with help text spots not showing up for some post type fields.
+Props pedro-mendonca.
+* Fix logic issue with PHP's empty() function and CPTUI 0.9.x saved settings.

+= 1.0.5 =
+* Explicitly set the post type and taxonomy rewrite slugs as the registered slug if no custom ones provided.
+* Prevent cptui.js from loading where it is not needed.
+* Fixed undefined index notice for post type rewrite_withfront.
+* Repopulated labels when none provided and post type or taxonomy mentioned in default label.
+* Fix for import/export get code tab and hierarchical taxonomies

+= 1.0.4 =
+* Fixed incorrect boolean order for hierarchical taxonomies and default value.
+* Fixed missing closing div tags.
+* Default menu position to null instead of empty string.
+* Undefined index notice cleanup.
+* Remove unnecessary hook.

+= 1.0.3 =
+* Fix logic error regarding string "0" evaluating to false when checked for not empty.
+* Fix for taxonomy with_front boolean value not evaluating correctly.
+* Fix for taxonomy hierarchical boolean value not evaluating correctly.
+* Fix for post type has_archive.
+* German translation updates.
+If you speak/read German, myself and the translator would LOVE to have feedback on this.
+* Internationalization string changes after feedback from German translation work.
+* Minor issue with link html being stripped from UI field explanation.
+* Better apostrophe/single quote support in label fields.

 = 1.0.2 =
 * PLEASE TEST THIS UPDATE ON A DEV SITE IF YOU CAN, BEFORE UPDATING ON A LIVE SITE.